Reliable Proof Generation with LLMs via Analogical Retrieval and Symbolic Verification: A Case Study in Euclidean Geometry: Approach

 \subsection{Problem Abstraction}

 Analogous problems share a similar underlying structure, but could differ on surface-level details such as entity names or measurements.
 To identify such problems, the pipeline first abstracts the target problem and all problems in the dataset.
 We chose a very simple abstraction schema: entity names are replaced with ``<word>'' and numbers with ``<num>''.
 For example, ``Equal(MeasureOfAngle(ABC),40)'' becomes ``Equal(MeasureOfAngle(<word>), <num>)''.
 This process is applied to the formal representations of construction, conditions, and goal.
-Exploring more nuanced abstraction schemas (e.g., ones that keep information about shared symbols between words) is left for future work.
+More nuanced abstraction schemas (e.g., preserving shared symbols between words) are left for future work.